ZyvernoZyverno

 • PECR — Privacy and Electronic Communications Regulations 2003

-• Applicable UK employment and equality legislation
+• Applicable UK employment and equality legislation (including the Equality Act 2010)

 • EU GDPR — Regulation (EU) 2016/679